dhowai/portfolio-1-onewheel/README.md

 -   The iframe videos from the how page was taken from Jake Leary's Youtube page [Jake Leary](https://www.youtube.com/channel/UCShXnEcpwFVJBJyp5OqB5Lw)
 -   The iframe video from the how page was taken from Jimmy Chang's Youtube page [Jimmy Chang](https://www.youtube.com/watch?v=_aqExgtYOIg)
 -   The gifs used in the maintenance page was taken from my own gif profile [giphy](https://giphy.com/channel/dayz130)

+### Acknowledgement

+-   The Onewheel community on Reddit for introducing to the product and giving me the inspiration for doing this site
+-   My mentor for giving constant feedback throught the sessions